Lounek09/Cyberia/README.md

 > From this point forward, I will assume that all steps from the Cyberia.Cdn setup have been completed.

 2. **Build the project:**
-   You have two options for building the project: manually from the server or by setting up the publish action in your fork.
+   You have two options for deploying the project: building it directly on the server or using the provided deployment script from a development machine.

    - **Manual Build:**
      ```bash